 The investment in dpiX Holding is accounted for under the equity method of accounting.
 When the Company recognizes its share of net profits or losses of dpiX Holding, profits or losses in inventory purchased from dpiX are eliminated.
 During the three months ended July 2, 2021 and July 3, 2020, the Company recorded a gain (loss) on the equity investment in dpiX Holding of \$0.8 million and \$(0.5) million, respectively.
 During the nine months ended July 2, 2021 and July 3, 2020, the Company recorded a gain (loss) on the equity investment in dpiX Holding of \$(1.1) million and \$(0.4) million, respectively.
-Gain (loss) on the equity investment in dpiX Holding of \$(1.1) million and \$(0.4) million, respectively.
-Gain (loss) on the equity investment in dpiX Holding of \$(1.1) million and \$(0.4) million.
+Gain (loss) on the equity investment in dpiX Holding is included in other expense, net in the condensed consolidated statements of operations.
 The carrying value of the equity investment in dpiX Holding was \$47.2 million and \$47.3 million at July 2, 2021 and October 2, 2020, respectively.